Ezequiel Tovar Player Props: Rockies vs. Pirates

-Ezequiel Tovar -- batting .206 with four doubles, four walks and three RBI in his past 10 games -- will be in action for the Colorado Rockies versus the Pittsburgh Pirates, with Vince Velasquez on the mound, on April 18 at 8:40 PM ET.
+On Wednesday, Ezequiel Tovar (coming off going 1-for-3) and the Colorado Rockies play the Pittsburgh Pirates, whose starting pitcher will be Johan Oviedo.
+First pitch is at 3:10 PM ET.

-In his previous game he had a one-hit showing (1-for-4) against the Pirates.
+In his most recent game he had a one-hit showing (1-for-3) against the Pirates.

 Ezequiel Tovar Game Info & Props vs. the Pirates